rikiya-ohashi/ooservo/README.md

 ### `write(angle)`
 Rotates the servo to the specified angle at maximum speed (non-blocking).
-Immediately after power-on, the current position is mapped to the range 0°–359°.
-For details, see [Rotation Direction and Calibration at Startup](#2-rotation-direction-and-calibration-at-startup) in Usage Notes.
+Immediately after power-on, the current position is mapped to the range 0° to 359°.
+For details, see [Startup Calibration](#2-startup-rotation-direction-and-calibration) in Usage Notes.
 - **`angle`**: `int32_t` (range: `-2,147,483,648` to `+2,147,483,647`)

 ---